allegroai/clearml-docs/docs/getting_started/ds/best_practices.md

   accessed, [compared](../../webapp/webapp_exp_comparing.md) and [tracked](../../webapp/webapp_exp_track_visual.md).
 - [ClearML Agent](../../clearml_agent.md) does the heavy lifting.
 It reproduces the execution environment, clones your code, applies code patches, manages parameters (Including overriding them on the fly), executes the code and queues multiple tasks
-  It can even [build](../../clearml_agent.md#buildingdockercontainers) the docker container for you!
+  It can even [build](../../clearml_agent.md#exporting-a-task-into-a-standalone-docker-container) the docker container for you!
--[ClearML Pipelines](../../fundamentals/pipelines.md) ensures that steps run in the same order, programmatically chaining tasks together, while giving an overview of the execution pipeline's status.
+- [ClearML Pipelines](../../fundamentals/pipelines.md) ensure that steps run in the same order, programmatically chaining tasks together, while giving an overview of the execution pipeline's status.

 **Your entire environment should magically be able to run on any machine, without you working hard.**